internet-corey/retail_scraper_suite/README.md

 ### Gmail Scraper
 - Connects to gmail account with imaplib
 - Pulls metadata such as thread ID sender, date, subject line, from imap.
 Saves metadata to CSV.
 - Uses thread ID and selenium to go directly to email's webpage and takes a screenshot.

+### Steam Popup Scraper
+- Opens Steam PC client
+- Uses OpenCV template matching to find and click buttons based on saved template jpg's
+- Saves screenshots to argparsed directory